 About Me

-Diversity and equality are central to the way I work.
 My approach to therapy is relational, collaborative, LGBTQI+ affirmative, and psychoanalytically informed.
 This means I encourage the development of self-awareness to gain insight into the unconscious dynamics and patterns that may be limiting or causing you distress.
 Through connected conversation and collaboration, we will explore your thoughts and feelings, helping to bring meaning and clarity to your experiences.

 Whether you are struggling with anxiety, relationship challenges, questions around gender or sexuality, trauma, workplace stress, bereavement, or a general sense of unease, I offer a space where you can feel heard, understood, and supported.
 Together, we will explore the underlying factors contributing to your emotional challenges and work toward resolving them.